The Skills page in PushMetrics, with the list of skills on the left and the markdown editor for the selected skill on the right

 • edit_block to update an existing one.

-Every change creates an entry in the skill's history.
-Edits made by an agent are tagged differently from edits made by a person, so you can spot them at a glance and roll back if needed.
+Every change is recorded in the skill's history.
+Agent edits are tagged differently from human ones, so you can scan the history at a glance and roll back if the agent's "improvement" wasn't.

-• A skill is how to do something.
-Step-by-step instructions for a recurring task.
+• A skill is how to do something: step-by-step instructions for a recurring task.
+Workspace-wide, available to any agent.